Is losing arm fat one of your top priorities?

 Ok, let’s get started.

-The first exercise is the close grip push-up.
-This variation isolates the arm muscles much more than the standard push-up.
+The first exercise is the kneeling close-grip push-up.
+This effective exercise isolates the arm muscles much more than the standard push-up.

 As a result, it is a more challenging variation.